 Background

-Xanthelasma are yellow plaques that occur most commonly near the inner canthus of the eyelid, more often on the upper lid than the lower lid.
+Xanthelasma are yellowish plaques that occur most commonly near the inner canthus of the eyelid, more often on the upper lid than the lower lid.
 Xanthelasma palpebrarum is the most common cutaneous xanthoma.

 Xanthelasma can be soft, semisolid, or calcareous.
-Frequently, they are symmetrical; often, 4 lids are involved.
-Xanthelasma have a tendency to progress, coalesce, and become permanent.
+Frequently, they are symmetrical, and all four lids are sometimes involved.
+Xanthelasma tends to progress, coalesce, and become permanent.

 The term xanthelasma is derived from the Greek xanthos (yellow) and elasma (beaten metal plate).